brantburnett/btburnett.com/_posts/2008-04-02-linking-stylesheets-from-content-pages.md

 <cc1:SmartLink runat="server rel="stylesheet" type="text/css" href="~/styles/style.css" />
 ```

-That&#8217;s it, now you have an application relative stylesheet link on your content page that works with URL rewriting.
+That's it, now you have an application relative stylesheet link on your content page that works with URL rewriting.